 Do you know all the flavors in Japanese?
-Do you know how to express the sensations of taste in the Japanese language?
+Do you know how to express taste sensations in the Japanese language?
 In this article, we will talk about the taste sensations used by the Japanese palate and detail some of them.

-The Japanese take cuisine and flavor so seriously that they even discovered an official taste sensation that was named umami.
-They use lots of spices and little salt to give their food a unique and distinctive flavor.
+The Japanese take cooking and taste so seriously that they've even discovered an official flavor sensation they've named umami.
+They use a lot of spices and little salt to give their food a unique and distinctive flavor.

-The taste is a chemical sensation perceived by specific cells, the taste buds.
-Through them we can distinguish the salty, sweet, bitter, sour and umami flavors.
-But, have you ever wondered how to say this in Japanese?
+Taste is a chemical sensation perceived by specific cells, the taste buds.
+Through them we can distinguish salty, sweet, bitter, sour and umami flavors.
+But, have you ever wondered how to say that in Japanese?

-When you eat, or are tasting something, the expressions of flavors and sensations in the Japanese language are:
+When eating, or tasting something, the expressions of flavors and sensations in the Japanese language are:

 - Aji [味] – Flavor;

 - Suppai [酸っぱい] – Sour;